flimflam-austin/hugo-cms-test/content/quick_reads/20180430-18-04-30-killer-genes/index.md

       ## 1 in 25 Americans Have Done DNA Testing

-      Now investigators reveal aA **DNA website**A helped them track the allegedA **“Golden State Killer”**A who eluded them for decades.
+      Now investigators reveal aA**DNA website**A helped them track the allegedA**“Golden State Killer”**A who eluded them for decades.

       Clever detective work *or* Privacy violation?
     _key: card-1-9bf87cc1-9a79-48dd-aca8-9201d97a5439
   - order: 1
+    useCheckmark: false
     body: >-
       # Killer “left his DNA all over the place.”A

-      FBI has DNA database, as does local police, butA **no match.**
+      FBI has DNA database, as does local police, butA**no match.**

-      Authorities submitted DNA sample from crime scene to genealogy site **GEDmatch under a fake name.**
+      Authorities submitted DNA sample from crime scene to genealogy site**GEDmatch under a fake name.**

       **DNA hits came from 3rd & 4th cousins**, *NOT* from suspect Joseph James DeAngelo.
     _key: card-2-efe195f2-2437-4371-9cc0-81a63741cdd0
   - order: 2
+    useCheckmark: false
     body: >-
       > Investigators said GEDmatch narrowed their search & no court order was needed to access site’s database.